-We have not been profitable for a full fiscal year and we have yet to generate any revenues from product sales.
-Through September 30, 2006, we recorded an accumulated deficit of approximately \$130.8 million.
-These cumulative losses have resulted principally from costs incurred in connection with research and development activities, salaries and other personnel-related costs and general corporate expenses.
+Although we were profitable in 2006 and the first quarter of 2007 based on payments received from King and interest income, we have yet to generate any revenues from product sales.
+Through March 31, 2007, we have recorded an accumulated deficit of approximately \$124.6 million.
+These losses have resulted principally from costs incurred in connection with research and development activities, salaries and other personnel-related costs and general corporate expenses.
 Research and development activities include costs of preclinical studies and clinical trials as well as clinical supplies associated with our drug candidates.
 Salaries and other personnel-related costs include non-cash stock-based compensation associated with options granted to employees and non-employees.
 Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our drug candidates and our need for clinical supplies.